FOR ALL POSITIONS, ELECTED AND APPOINTED

 - Publicly maintain a strong and vocal position opposing censorship and prior review of scholastic media;

 - Assist advisers, students, administrators and communities with First Amendment issues as needed or requested;

 - Keep in close contact with the Student Press Law Center and other organizations concerned with student and adviser freedom of expression;

 - Keep the JEA board and membership up to date on legal and ethical issues needing their attention and propose positions on these issues;

 - Submit articles to professional journals and other appropriate media on JEA’s position on the rights and responsibilities of scholastic media;

 - Recommend policies, positions and actions on scholastic media law and ethics to JEA and its members;

 - Serve as chair of the First Amendment Press Freedom Award recognition committee and coordinate (or delegate) its awards selection process;

 - Participate in sessions at conventions, seminars and workshops locally and nationally, keeping students and advisers up-to-date on current legal situations, opinions and trends;

 - Support, through actions and words, the free expression rights and responsibilities of all groups;

-- Work with committee members to carry out their obligations and ensure collaboration;
+- Work with committee members to carry out their obligations and ensure collaboration.

-In addition, the scholastic press rights director will select interested and informed individuals to serve on the committee.
-These committee members will all do the following;
+recruit interested and informed individuals to serve on the committee.
+These committee members will support scholastic press freedom by activities such as:

-• Monitor scholastic media legal and ethical issues, cases and incidents across the country and in their regions;
+- Monitoring scholastic media legal and ethical issues, cases and incidents across the country and in their regions;

-• Submit articles to professional journals and other appropriate media on JEA’s position on the rights and responsibilities of scholastic media;
+- Submitting articles to professional journals and other appropriate media on JEA’s position on the rights and responsibilities of scholastic media;

-• Lead SPRC initiatives as designated by the director.
+- Leading SPRC initiatives as designated by the director.

 Bylaw Article IV, Section 1, Subsection e.
 The executive director shall be the association’s chief administrative officer.
 The executive director shall have powers and perform duties assigned by the president and/or the board of directors.